mwthinker/rows-backend/README.md

 ```

-To log in to the container for debugging maybe?
+To log in to the container for debugging maybe
 ```bash
 docker exec -it rows-backend /bin/bash
 ```